Marcioshub/raspberry_pi_worm/README.md

 ## Installation

-The first rpi must have paramiko install.
+Ensure that the rpi has paramiko installed for ssh.

 ```bash
 pip3 install -r requirements.txt